Fractional Teachers Procedures and Policies

 Following induction, core HR will update your passport/visa, equal opportunities and HESA (Higher Education Statistics Agency – all universities have to report information on staff and students annually to HESA) details on ResourceLink.
 Payroll staff will update your bank, tax and pension data and make your payroll records live so salary payments can be made after you have started work.

 If you have been asked to work some additional hours (or to reduce your hours) of less than 0.01 FTE (15 hours of plain time or 5 contact teaching hours at G7 or 6 contact teaching hours at G6), these can be processed as ad hoc payments (e.g. overtime).
+Faculty fractional teachers may receive additional ad-hoc hours payments for marking and GTA training.

 Ad hoc hours are entered onto a monthly spreadsheet by Faculty Offices/IFCELs, checked and authorised by the Faculty Administrator/Head of Teaching & Learning (IFCELS) and sent electronically to Payroll for processing.